-The Secondary Education curriculum provides the opportunity for teacher education candidates to develop an integrated personality, a background of general cultural knowledge, and special proficiency in selected fields of subject matter.
-The program is organized so the student is given frequent opportunities to observe and to apply educational practices and principles in real school-community situations.
+The Secondary Education curriculum provides the opportunity for teacher education candidates to develop an integrated personality, a background of general cultural knowledge, and specialized training in selected fields of subject matter.
+The program is organized to afford the teacher candidate frequent opportunities to observe and to apply educational practices and principles in real school-community situations.
 The goals of the teacher education program in Secondary Education are as follows:

 - 1. To provide candidates with fundamental knowledge and understanding in the general field of education and the processes of education in American society and the broader community. - 2.
-To provide candidates with competencies in the use of basic tools of education. - 3.
-To provide candidates with the fundamental knowledge for performing in classroom situations in accordance with current professional thinking and research. - 4.
-To provide candidates with opportunities to apply theory to practice in real classroom situations under the direction of a practicing educator. - 5.
-To provide curricula which will enable candidates in secondary education to develop the skills in human relations necessary for working effectively in multi-cultural global settings. - 6.
-To provide curricula experiences for the development of knowledge, understanding, and skills for resolving problems of teaching and learning in inner city and rural schools. - 7.
-To provide candidates with competence in instructional technology and their subject areas (English language arts, general social science, mathematics, etc.) - 8.
-To provide candidates with opportunities to develop professional competence in teaching subject area disciplines. - 9.
+To provide candidates with the fundamental knowledge to perform in classroom situations in accordance with current best practices and research. - 3.
+To provide candidates with opportunities to apply theory and practice in real classroom situations under the direction of a practicing licensed educator. - 4.
+To provide curricula which will enable candidates in secondary education to develop the knowledge, skills and dispositions necessary for working effectively in multi-cultural global settings. - 5.
+To provide curricula experiences related to dealing with diverse populations. - 6.
+To provide candidates with competence in instructional technology and its application to the candidate's respective subject areas. - 7.
+To provide candidates with opportunities to develop professional competence in teaching subject area disciplines. - 8.
 To provide candidates with opportunities to participate in interdisciplinary learning experiences.

-The objectives of the elementary and pre-elementary education curricula are designed to develop efficient teachers, principals and supervisors who will have ...
+The objectives of the elementary and pre-elementary education curricula are designed to develop efficient teacher professionals who will have: